Advanced Xbox Live sandboxes

 Figure 1.
 Sandboxes in a production environment.

-Just as PublisherA has her development sandboxes, other publishers have their own development sandboxes.
+Just as PublisherA has development sandboxes, other publishers have their own development sandboxes.
 The same title ID may reside in different sandboxes but the data generated for the title ID is distinct across sandboxes.

 There are two system sandboxes that can only be populated by Microsoft: CERT and RETAIL.
 As the names suggest, the CERT sandbox is for titles that are undergoing certification prior to release, while the RETAIL sandbox is the sandbox representing real dollars that is accessible by all retail users and devices.